Marvint-dev/Samba-AD/README.md

 Clients obtain IP address by DHCP request, and the IP address from DNS Server, no manual ip config ---- Completed!

 - Fixed local admins permissionm
+- Only Domain Admins can edit active GPO's

 -Define a company name and design a logo